 Build cost + plot cost + contingency = <the value of your finished house

 Specialist plotfinding services (like plotfinder.net) are incredibly useful when it comes to finding land, but they shouldn’t stop you from being proactive.

-Drive around the area you’re looking at to spot any potential opportunities, get on the website of local authorities and scan through the planning applications, and use Google Earth to identify any potential infill plots or where there might be room to build in existing gardens.
+- use Google Maps to identify any potential infill plots or where there might be room to build in existing gardens

 Plots will rarely fall into your lap, so you’ll often need to be savvy to secure one.